-Portfolio Grades: Portfolio 1 is a "Contract Grade" portfolio, based on the concept that writing learning is rooted in consistent practice.
-Students who turn in all the required weekly assignments completed and on time will earn no less than 80% (B-).
-All students have the opportunity to complete additional work and/or to complete work with additional intensity or care and earn up to 105% credit (A+).
+Portfolio Grades: Portfolio 1 is a "Contract Grade" portfolio, based on the concept that our course begins with learning, not quick mastery, and that writing learning is rooted in consistent critical practice.
+Students who turn in all the required assignments completed and on time will earn no less than 80% (B-).
+All students have the opportunity to complete additional work and/or to complete work with additional intensity or care and earn up to 102% credit (A+).

-For Portfolio 2, SWP and Prepwork grades will continue on the 100/80% contract grading scale.
+For Portfolio 2, SWP and Prepwork grades will continue on the 100/80/60% contract grading scale.
 All other grades will be letter-graded for writing quality, with ample time for revision after feedback so students may improve their grades if that is desired.
 Bonus credit for risk-taking allows for a grade of up to 102% credit.